sarthaksadh01/devjam/README.md

 2. **Video Quality**

-_The Video Quality control in our video player is cuurently disabled due to some bug in React-Player.
-This bug is affecting the video player to play normally in Google Chrome.
-However, it is working perferctly fine in Safari.
-Currently we have disabled this feature.
-So for implementation purposes, toggling the video quality will start another video.
-To test just un-comment the code in /week-2-client/src/pages/topic.js and try it in Safari._
+_The Video Quality control in our video player can switch between HD and SD quality But a bug in react video player causes video to be restarted in chrome but works fine in safari_

-**Or Check out this video** :
+**Or Check out this video** : https://drive.google.com/file/d/1C-TKBIm6Vr-eG8PzeJDlN7jLLUI0-uzW/view?usp=sharing

 ---